 Because both the Pembroke and Cardigan Welsh Corgis were highly popular breeds, they had no problems with qualifying for the intelligence trials.
 Plus, both breeds have been recognized by both kennel clubs.

 How the Corgi Performed

 Both varieties of the Corgi performed very well in Coren’s trials.
 As a result, both Cardigan and Pembroke Corgis were classified as “bright dogs” among the 138 breeds tested.
 In fact, the Corgis are in a highly exclusive intelligence class with just 21 dog breeds!

 But what exactly does it mean to be a bright dog?
 Both Corgi breeds were able to learn a new command with just 5 to 15 repetitions.
-In other words, you may be able to teach a Corgi a basic command in a few minutes!
+In other words, you may be able to teach your Corgi a basic command in a few minutes!

 What’s more impressive is that they’re both able to obey a known command on the first attempt with an 85% success rate (or better).
 That’s one super-obedient dog, despite Welsh Corgis infamously known for their stubbornness.

 And for reference, there are plenty of popular breeds in the Corgi’s intelligence class.
 Other bright dogs include the Pomeranian, Bernese Mountain Dog, Cocker Spaniel, Weimaraner and the both Standard and Miniature Schnauzer.